 - helps with the process of skin renewal

 Cleansing your skin after using makeup remover also picks up excess makeup that was left behind.
-Additionally, moisturizing afterward — ideally with an SPF moisturizer of at least 30 if removing makeup during daytime hours — is ideal.
+Additionally, moisturize afterward — ideally with an SPF moisturizer of at least 30 if removing makeup during daytime hours.

 Makeup remover is an essential item to have if you wear makeup.
 It’s even better, though, when you can make it at home, naturally, and for a fraction of the cost.

-Instead of using store-bought makeup removers that contain chemicals, try these natural DIY methods that can be made right at home.
-They’ll bring you one step closer to your best beauty sleep yet.
+Instead of using store-bought makeup removers that contain harsh chemicals, try these natural DIY methods that can be made right at home.
+They’ll bring you one step closer to your best beauty routine yet.